 Indiana Jones Autographed Poster Raffle

 The Southern Colorado Film Commission is holding a raffle for an Indiana Jones and the Last Crusade movie poster, signed by the film's star, Harrison Ford.

-Raffle tickets will be available until April 1st at select locations, including ASC Community Partnerships, and the Gator Farm.
-The Raffle will be held on Friday, April 1st, during the reception for the Filming in the Valley exhibit from 4-6 p.m. at ASC Community Partnerships.
-This benefit raffle is supported and sponsored by the Monte Vista Chamber of Commerce, Ski Hi 6 Theatres, Colorado Gators, and ASC Community Partnerships.
+Raffle tickets will be available until April 1st at select locations, including Community Partnerships, and the Gator Farm.
+The Raffle will be held on Friday, April 1st, during the reception for the Filming in the Valley exhibit from 4-6 p.m. at Community Partnerships.
+This benefit raffle is supported and sponsored by the Monte Vista Chamber of Commerce, Ski Hi 6 Theaters, Colorado Gators, and Community Partnerships.